COVID-19 pandemic: Board closes N1.2 Bn Eti-Osa Isolation Centre

 By Olasunkanmi Akoni

-Despite the increasing numbers in confirmed cases of COVID-19 in Lagos, the epi-centre, the management board of Young President Organisation, YPO, has concluded plans to close.
-Eti-Osa Isolation Centre in Landmark Village area of the state on July 31, 2020, in line with agreed terms with Lagos State Government.
+Despite the increasing numbers in confirmed cases of COVID-19 in Lagos, the epicentre, the management board of Young President Organisation, YPO, has concluded plans to close Eti-Osa Isolation Centre in Landmark Village area of the state on July 31, in line with agreed terms with Lagos State Government.

-Recall, the state Commissioner for Health, Professor Akin Abayomi, at an earlier press briefing disclosed that the state can only boast of eight isolation centres with 547-bed spaces.
+Recall, that the state Commissioner for Health, Professor Akin Abayomi, at an earlier briefing disclosed that the state can only boast of eight isolation centres with 547-bed spaces.

 READ ALSO: COVID-19: 2,381 patients in Lagos not in isolation centres – Abayomi